Some frequently asked existential question about Pyongyang’s famous subway system.

 Generally no. But it has been in the past.
 The Pyongyang Metro appears in a number of North Korean films, and the 1988 Italian-North Korean cult classic Ten Zan — The Ultimate Mission.
 See 37:32 for the metro scene.

-And so what is the Pyongyang Metro really like?
+What is the Pyongyang Metro really like?

 Check our Koryo Tours' two-part short film on the Pyongyang Metro.